 Tippmann, Empire, and DYE are strongly appreciated by paintball enthusiasts as they manufacture durable and reliable products.
 Below we have listed some of the most popular paintball brands you will ever find.

-Tippmann is one of the top leading manufacturers of best paintball guns and other gear.
+Tippmann is one of the top leading manufacturers of paintball markers and other gear.
 The company stepped into the industry in the year 1986.
 It has been tremendously manufacturing top-of-the-line and latest paintball markers.
 We would like to mention Tippmann 98 Custom, Tippmann Cronus Tactical, and Tippmann TMC MAGFED.

 DYE is another popular paintball gun manufacturing company based in California.
 Founded in 1994, the company has a long way and bought a lot of businesses.
 Some of the renowned paintball guns manufactured by DYE include Proto Rail MaXXed, DYE M2, DAM Assault Matrix and Proto Rize MaXXed.